Computational-Genomics-BSC/GenomeVariator/README.md

 The limited availability of real validated datasets for variant calling benchmarking makes this exercise difficult.
 This is why tumorized genomes are currently complementing these real datasets.
 Tumorized genomes ensure the data protection of patients, because they are not identifiable, and thus remove the need for bureaucratic processes that slow down progress in the field of cancer research.
 Furthermore, tumorized genomes enable researchers to have absolute control over the features and variants they contain.

 GenomeVariator is framed under EUCANCan’s (EUropean-CANadian Cancer network) second work package and is used to complement the benchmarking datasets of ONCOLINER.
-The generation workflow is provided as a standalone Python script with a command-line interface and is optimized for running in a HPC environment, more precisely in MareNostrum 4.
+The generation workflow is provided as a standalone Python script with a command-line interface and is optimized for running in a multi-core environment, more precisely in a single node of MareNostrum 4.

 ![oncoliner_tumorized](docs/images/oncoliner_tumorized.png)